irmen/Pyro4/docs/source/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^
 *Still no Pyro code, but the components are now more autonomous.
 They each have a main function that starts up the component and connects it to the other component(s).
-As the Stockmarket is the source of the data, it now contains a thread that produces stock quote changes.
+As the Stock market is the source of the data, it now contains a thread that produces stock quote changes.
 Main.py now only starts the various components and then sits to wait for an exit signal.